-“In explaining the rhythm of the brush and composition, Itten drew on examples from Japanese and Chinese ink paintings, especially from the Nanga School (‘literati painting’) from the Japanese nanshūga, southern style painting—also termed Bunjinga (‘scholar painting’)—and the calligraphy and artwork of Zen Buddhist monks.
+In explaining the rhythm of the brush and composition, Itten drew on examples from Japanese and Chinese ink paintings, especially from the Nanga School (‘literati painting’) from the Japanese nanshūga, southern style painting—also termed Bunjinga (‘scholar painting’)—and the calligraphy and artwork of Zen Buddhist monks.
 Zen paintings were, in his opinion, an ideal example of art that operated through spiritual rather than formal values.
 Itten made his students draw abstract feelings, moods, weather conditions and seasonal ambiances.
-In fact, he did not teach mimesis but rather encouraged his students to search for a sense of unity with the painted object.”16
+In fact, he did not teach mimesis but rather encouraged his students to search for a sense of unity with the painted object.

-In this way, every student that attended the school was introduced to a version of an Asian way of life, as well as being taught Eastern artistic technique and philosophy.
+In this way, every student who attended the school was introduced to a version of an Asian way of life, as well as being taught Eastern artistic technique and philosophy.
 It is curious that, in a school founded upon German nationalism, Asian techniques became such an integral part of its pedagogy.

-When Yamawaki Iwao and Michiko entered the Bauhaus in Dessau, a number of Japanese students had already attended throughout the 1920s, including architect Ishimoto Kikuji and the artist Nakada Sadanosuke.
-Eastern influence was still in evidence at the school’s second iteration, with Yamawaki Michiko remembering that “[Josef] Albers looked and dressed like someone who performed the Japanese Tea Ceremony.”18 Iwao studied photography while Michiko was sent to study weaving under Gunta Stölzl.
+When Iwao Yamawaki and Michiko entered the Bauhaus in Dessau, a number of Japanese students had already attended throughout the 1920s, including architect Ishimoto Kikuji and the artist Nakada Sadanosuke.
+Eastern influence was still in evidence at the school’s second iteration, with Yamawaki Michiko remembering that “[Josef] Albers looked and dressed like someone who performed the Japanese Tea Ceremony.”16 Iwao studied photography while Michiko was sent to study weaving under Gunta Stölzl.
 The two engaged with many of the Bauhaus’ extracurricular activities, especially its festivals.
-The February 1931 edition was an “Oriental Night” for which Iwao built a set while Michiko “learned a traditional Japanese dance… which she performed, dressed in a kimono.”19
+The February 1931 edition was an “Oriental Night” for which Iwao built a set while Michiko “learned a traditional Japanese dance… which she performed, dressed in a kimono.”17

 While the Yamawakis never worked with Itten, they still felt his influence through the Vorkurs.
 It is clear, too, that the Asian influence on the school – maintained by the likes of Josef Albers and Paul Klee – served as a comfort for the couple while the amalgamation of East and West that formed the cornerstone of its curriculum was a great influence on both of them.